nexiality/documentation/userguide/IntroductionAndFAQ.md

     approach, Nexial combines the complimentary techniques of keyword-driven automation and data-driven automation, plus a few of Nexial’s own, to create a test automation platform that yields a high level of readability, flexibility and reusability.
-Some would regard Nexial as an archetype of the _Scriptless Automation_ framework.
+Some would regard Nexial as an archetype of the _Codeless Automation_ framework.

 4.  **Open and Practical Test Artifact**
     Using a structured format such as a spreadsheet as the basis of all test artifacts might seem